koczadly/csgo-gsi/README.md

 ```

 ### Accessing the diagnostics page
-If enabled (by default it is), you can access the server as a standard webpage, revealing information about the
+If not disabled (using the GSIServer builder), you can access the server as a standard webpage, revealing information
- server and game state information being received.
+ about the server and the game state information being received.
 ![image](https://user-images.githubusercontent.com/1368580/98445604-686b7c00-2110-11eb-9cc9-44886371eae2.png)

 ## Development
-If you experience an issue or think the library is missing some functionality, please submit an issue or pull request.
+If you experience a bug or think the library is missing some functionality, please submit an issue or pull request.